mojtabaSefidi/Sofia-LearnerPlus/ReplicationPackage/README.md

 1. Install the dependencies and ```SofiaWL-LearnerPlusPlus``` package
 2. Download and restore the Database
 3. Run the simulations for each research question
-4. Analyze the simulation results
+4. Analyze the simulations and get results
 5. Calculate the outcome measures: Expertise, Gini-Workload, Files at Risk to Turnover (FaR), and Rev++

 ## Install Dependencies